 It is that time of year again where we find ourselves setting goals and making resolutions that, according to Statistic Brain only 8% are successful in achieving.
 I will be honest with you.
-I use to make diet resolutions every year and by two weeks, losing weight sounded foreign to me.
+I use to make diet resolutions every year and by the time February came around losing weight sounded foreign to me.

 This past year has had its ups and downs.
 It was a year full of busy seasons, quiet seasons, and wilderness seasons (a lot of these).
 This year, instead of resolutions, I have chosen to make commitments to myself and God.
-I want to share them with you in the hopes that they will help you start off the new year right.
+I want to share them with you in the hopes that they will help you as well, in starting 2014 right.

 Jesus died on the Cross so that you would be forgiven.
 When we have received Christ’s forgiveness it allows us to forgive ourselves and forget our failures.
 So, if you haven’t done so, it’s time to forgive yourself.

 Carefully listen and meditate on this verse; “Forbearing one another, and forgiving one another, if any man have a quarrel against any: even as Christ forgave you, so also do ye” (Col. 3:13).
 Jesus is personally challenging you in this passage to let go of any and all grudges.
 To forgive the faults and wrong doings of others, as He too, has forgiven all of yours.

 What’s a grudge?
 A grudge is a deep ongoing resentment that we cultivate in our hearts against someone else.
 A grudge is an unforgiving spirit that leads to unforgiving attitudes and unforgiving actions.
 Now I know you know what I am talking about.
 Harboring a grudge is about nursing a dislike for someone.
 What you need to know is that grudges are dangerous because they are destructive.
 Grudges destroy marriages.
 Grudges break up families.
 Grudges ruin friendships.
 Grudges split churches.